BobZhangHT/RJMCMC_CFR/README.md

 # RJMCMC-CFR: Bayesian Changepoint Model for Time‑Varying CFR

-A research codebase for detecting changepoints in a time‑varying case fatality rate (CFR) using a Reversible‑Jump MCMC (RJMCMC) sampler with benchmarks (rtaCFR+PELT, rtaCFR+BinSeg).
+A research codebase for detecting changepoints in a time‑varying case fatality rate (CFR) using a Reversible‑Jump MCMC (RJMCMC) sampler with benchmarks (PELT and BinSeg applied to rtaCFR signals).
 The repository includes simulation and real‑data notebooks as well as analysis scripts.

 ## Repository structure